msamandi/one-click-hugo-cms/site/content/_index.md

 subtitle:  London’s Premier Fencing Classes
 image: /img/main.png
 blurb:
-    heading: about us ?
+    heading: about us
     text: "INSPION SPORTS are a team of European, British and Commonwealth champions.
-We deliver World Class sports programmes in schools to children, from the ages of 3-18.
-These sessions are tailored depending on age and ability."
+We deliver World Class sports programmes in schools to children, from the ages of 3-18."
 intro:
     heading: "Our philosophy"
     text: "At Inspion Sports our cornerstone philosophy is how sport can be transformative in the personal, social and academic development of a child.